By Melissa Alvarado Sierra | Published: August 7, 2025 | Updated: April 14, 2026

 Meanwhile, departing from Cape Liberty in New Jersey — just over the river from New York City — adds an urban edge to your Bahamian adventure.
 Before boarding, indulge in the city's cultural riches, from Broadway shows to world-class museums like the Metropolitan Museum of Art.
 A stroll through Central Park or a visit to the Empire State Building's observation deck completes the picture.
 The dynamic contrast between the city that never sleeps and the serene beauty that awaits in The Bahamas really makes your departure from New York City a unique experience.
 If you're looking for sailings from the Northeast, you can also depart from Baltimore.

-The Bahamas are truly irresistible.
+The Bahamas is a truly irresistible destination.
 This stunning island nation invites you to embark on the cruise adventure of a lifetime.
-Whether you choose the bustling high season for its lively energy, the winter months for mellow weather or the off-peak period for a budget-friendly voyage, each time of the year offers distinct benefits.
+You might choose the bustling high season for its lively energy, the winter months for mellow weather or the off-peak period for a budget-friendly voyage — each time of the year offers distinct benefits.
 Dare to dive into thrilling water adventures, savor crave-worthy flavors and explore The Bahamas' best-kept secrets no matter the season.
-Whether you’re drawn to Andros Island for its world-class fishing or planning multiple inter-island excursions, a travel agent can help you choose the best island in The Bahamas to suit your tastes.
-And don’t forget to research the local Bahamas carnival and other festive happenings around your travel dates.